-An Identification (ID) card will be issued to each student at the start of the new school year.
-Students are expected to carry their cards with them at all times.
-Students are expected to present the cards upon request to staff members.
-ID cards are used when checking books out of the media center, using the school internet, and leaving/entering campus at lunchtime (qualified juniors/seniors with off-campus privilege only).
+An identification (ID) card will be issued to each student at the start of the new school year.
+IDs will be issued in a digital format.
+Students are expected to present the ID upon request to staff members.
+IDs are used when checking books out of the media center, using the school internet, taking AP exams, attending school athletic events and activities as well as leaving/entering campus at lunchtime (qualified juniors/seniors with off-campus privilege only).
+Physical ID cards will be printed upon request (BHS only).